- Causes and risk factors

 - Screening and Detection

-- Bladder cancer and urine detection
+- Bladder cancer detection using urine

 The bladder is a muscular organ that stores urine.
 The bladder is flexible and at the start of urination it contracts and forces urine out through the urethra (1).

 While there are different types, the most common form is bladder urothelial carcinoma (TCC), which begins in the urothelial cells lining the inside of the organ.
 Given the proximity of the bladder to other parts of the urinary tract, such as areas of kidneys, the ureters and urethra, bladder cancer tumors can be found in these areas as well (1).

 Early diagnosis is critical for successful treatment (1).
 For example, the 5-year survival rate for localized bladder cancer (cancer that has not spread outside the bladder) is 70% (1).
 As a result, finding methods to detect the disease early is important.

 Bladder cancer can be found in its early stages (1), as it has some noticeable signs.

 Some of the most common signs in early stage bladder cancer include changes in urination patterns:

 - Presence of blood in urine causing change in urine color